kvietelaitis/froggywallet/README.md

 3. **Run the Project**

+    Before starting, check the example docker compose file.
+Copy it's contents to a .yml file and values next database user and password.

-    In the project’s root directory, run:
+    Navigate to the project’s backend directory and run:
     ```bash
     docker compose pull
     docker compose up -d